Euro weakens as equity-market selloff hits sentiment

 Persisting worries about the China-U.S. trade conflict and Brexit negotiations also kept investors jittery.

-With investor nerves high, the safe-haven Japanese yen added 0.1 percent to 112.46.
-The Swiss franc gained as much as 0.4 percent versus the euro to 1.1339 francs before easing slightly.
+With investor nerves high, the safe-haven Japanese yen added 0.1 percent to 112.46 JPY=.
+The Swiss franc gained as much as 0.4 percent versus the euro to 1.1339 francs EURCHF= before easing slightly.

 The dollar has struggled in recent weeks as investors worry about slowing U.S. economic growth.